Bravos123/pretty-file-system/README.md

 ###### insertData(JSONData)
 Recreates a file system based on the JSON string *JSONData*.

+The structure to insert an item would be:
+{
+	type: "file",
+	name: STRING,
+	image: STRING,
+	customData: any Javascript variable type
+}

+The structure to insert an item would be:
+{
+	type: "folder",
+	name: STRING,
+	contains: an array that may contain more folder or file objects.
+}

 ###### getStructure(returnAsJSON = false)
 Returns the root content object.
 If *returnAsJSON* is true a JSON string is returned instead.
 This function combined with *insertData* allows you to save and load states.